Commodore PET: Education, business, and computer science

 In 1980, the 4000-series PETs were launched.
 These included the enhanced BASIC 4.0, which added commands for disk functions and significantly improved garbage cleanup.
 By this point, Commodore discovered that people were buying cheaper 8 KB and 16 KB models of the 3000-series and upgrading the RAM rather than paying extra for the 32 KB model.
 Because of this, they punched out the memory sockets in the 4008 and 4016 to prevent that practice.
 The 4032 was a major success in schools, where its tough all-metal construction and all-in-one design made it better able to stand up to the rigors of classroom use.
 Just as important in this role was the PET's otherwise underutilized IEEE-488 port.
 Used wisely, the port could be used as a simple local area network and allowed printers and disk drives (which were then very expensive) to be shared among all of the machines in the classroom.
 Unlike later Commodore machines, PETs had no kernel ROM functions for the IEEE-488 port and users had to write their own to use peripherals such as modems.

 First year 4000-series PETs retained the same video hardware as the PET 2001/3000, but in 1981 this was replaced by the 12-inch screen and 6845-based CRTC hardware.

 The PET's simple, rugged design and completely enclosed components made it an early favorite in the North American education market.
 Schools preferred the 40-column models because the 40-column display's larger characters vs. the 80xx PETs were easier for young children to read.
 Commodore manufactured a variation on the PET called "Teacher's PET" – these were relabeled 2001-series PETs which were donated by Commodore as part of a "buy 2, get 1 free" program offered to schools as part of a promotion/tax write-off scheme.

-Two more machines were released in the PET series.
-The 8000 series included a new display chip which drove an 80×25 character screen, but this resulted in a number of software incompatibilities with programs designed for the 40 column screen, and it appears to have been unpopular as a result.
 Unlike the 30xx series, the 40xx and 80xx PETs came standard with a 1-channel speaker for sound generation.

 2001/3000 and 4000-series PETs used what became known as the "graphics keyboard".
 Numbers were exclusively on the numeric keypad and the row above the alphabet keys had only punctuation symbols.
 The 3032 and 4032 were produced in two special variants known as the B models with the so-called "business keyboard", which had a conventional layout with mathematical symbols and numbers above the alphabet keys.
 The keypad contained only numerals.
 On the other hand, all 8000-series PETs sported the business layout.

 Entering graphics symbols on PETs with the business keyboard proved something of a challenge since they could not be directly typed out and usually it was necessary to display them indirectly via a CHR$ function.